 - What kind of car can I afford with my budget?

 - Where's the best place to buy natural skincare products?

 When it comes to private club websites, solving problems and answering questions creates more opportunities to engage and connect with your prospects.
 Create resources that give buyers the kind of information they are seeking, like a pricing matrix spelling out your fees by category or a budget template for planning their upcoming wedding.

 This type of content creates a myriad of ways to engage with prospects earlier in their decision-making process, not just at the end when they are ready to “be contacted.”

-Provide as much information as possible, so prospective members can learn more about your club until they can’t wait to give you a call and set up that tour.
+Provide as much information as possible, so prospective members can learn more about your membership,culture, and differentiators so they just can’t wait to give you a call and set up that tour.
 (And when they do, you'll be surprised how much the conversation becomes about them "buying" rather than you "selling").

-5. Leverage video as a tool to stand out from the crowd.
+- Leverage video as a tool to stand out from the crowd.
 Video can help you quickly and effectively differentiate your club.
-Video is visual, it’s unique to your club, and it can give your visitors some “behind the scenes access.”
+Video is visual, it’s unique to your club, and it can give your visitors some “behind-the-scenes access.”
 It is ideal for attracting visitors to your website, and by creating engaging stories, video helps to increase conversion.
 Still not convinced?
 Here are some powerful stats on why it’s the preferred medium for millennials.